juliencohensolal/nba_odds/README.md

 * Predict the championship odds before the start of the 2018/2019 *playoffs*

+## TLDR version

+A PowerPoint presentation is available in the `presentation\` subfolder with the key ideas.

 ## Instructions

 This application offers a single entry point, named `main.py`, located at the root of the `src` subfolder.
 Among features available for this script: